bt3gl/building_blog/content/post_malone.md

 Hi Everyone!

-In this post, I  show how neat is to write an AR iOS application with [ARKit](https://developer.apple.com/arkit/), a framework that provides you high level classes for **tracking**, **scene understanding** and **rendering**.
+In this post, I  show how neat is to write an AR iOS application with [ARKit](https://developer.apple.com/arkit/), a framework that provides you high-level classes for **tracking**, **scene understanding** and **rendering**.
 More specifically, ARKit is a session based framework.
 This means that everything will happen in a concrete session.
 Sessions are a way of encapsulating the logic and data contained within a defined period of the applications activity.
 It relates the virtual objects with the real world by means of the Tracking.

 This app runs an ARKit world tracking session with content displayed in a [SpriteKit](https://developer.apple.com/documentation/spriteKit) 2D view.
 Every session has a scene that will render the virtual objects in the real world, accessed by means of the iOS device sensors.